ponycode/pony-config/README.md

 Cloning comes with the cost of memory and cloning-time for each request, so consider the real risk and likelihood of mutations in your code before using *cloneWhenLocked*.

 ## Merging Configuration Sources
-Each configuration source is loaded at the config root.
+Each configuration source is applied at the config root.
 When another node is added with an identical key path, it is merged with the previous node at that location.
 You can apply increasingly specific configurations at any depth

 For example,